olson-sean-k/mitsein/README.md

 let ys: Vec1<_> = xs.into_iter1().map(|x| x * 2).collect1();
 ```

-Mitsein provides a segmentation API, which isolates a range within a collection
+Mitsein provides exception and segmentation APIs, which isolate a subset of a
-that supports insertions and removals.
-Non-empty collections can be segmented
+collection that supports insertions and removals.
+For example, non-empty
-prior to removals, which consolidates error conditions: a segment can be freely
+collections can be segmented prior to removals, which consolidates error
-manipulated without checks or errors after its construction.
+conditions: a segment can be freely manipulated without checks or errors after
+its construction.

 ```rust
 use mitsein::prelude::*;